dinh2644/quikblok/README.md

 # quikblok
-A password manager project
-In development

-Description: A CRUD site where users can create blocks to store their account information using MERN stack.
+A minimal app designed to help users easily store their account information in an accessible way.
+This CRUD site allows users to create blocks to store their account information utilizing the MERN stack.